PhilS94/QR-Code-Scanner/README.md

 ## QR-Code-Scanner
-A QR-Code Scanner, written in C++ and using the OpenCV library, which was developed as part of a university course "Computer Vision".
+A QR-Code Scanner, written in C++ and using the OpenCV library, which was developed as an optional part of the university course "Computer Vision" in a small team of three.

 ## Features
 The program detects QR-Codes from image or video input, and outputs the detected QR-Code as a binary image,